Shane A. Mccoy

 This class is first and foremost a writing intensive class where we focus on writing and the ways in which writing can be employed, deployed, and analyzed.
 As an offering within the Expository Writing Program (EWP), this class is intended to provide a sound basis for the elements of writing in multiple (and across) disciplines.
 We will spend much of our time on learning how to write and how to engage with literature and other texts in order to produce complex claims in written assignments.

 Finally, the goal of the class will be to focus on how to write academic arguments and present lines of inquiry into the materials brought to bear, and by the end of the quarter, you will be able to transfer the “good” writing habits developed in this course and effectively demonstrate them in future courses.
-In addition, this class is specifically a Computer-Integrated Classroom (CIC), thus specific rules the class will be explained in class the first day.
+In addition, this class is specifically a Computer-Integrated Classroom (CIC), thus specific rules of the class will be explained in the syllabus.

 Student learning goals